nats-io/nats-replicator/docs/config.md

 can currently contain settings for:

-* `reconnectinterval` - this value, in milliseconds, is the time used in between reconnection attempts for a connector when it fails.
+* `reconnectinterval` or `reconnect_interval` - this value, in milliseconds, is the time used in between reconnection attempts for a connector when it fails.
 For example, if a connector loses access to NATS, the replicator will try to restart it every `reconnectinterval` milliseconds.

 ## TLS <a name="tls"></a>